Ezhupunna

 Ezhupunna is a village in the taluk of Cherthala in Alappuzha district in the Indian state of Kerala.
 It lies between Alappuzha and Kochi, near National Highway 66.
 There is also a railway station, where only passenger trains halt.
 This is a panchayat which come under the Aroor Assembly constituency and the Alappuzha Parliamentary constituency.
-The village have borders with Kumbalangy and Chellanam, suburbs of the city of Kochi.
+The village have borders with Kumbalangi and Chellanam, suburbs of the city of Kochi.

 Location

 Economy

 Prawn farming, pokkali rice cultivation and coconut plantation are means of livelihood.
 A good number of people have white collar jobs mainly in Kochi.